-Lots of you have requested a trip plan for large families.
-I've held off for a little bit on doing this because...let's just say...I've learned some of these things the hard way.
+Lots of people requested a trip plan for large families.
+I initially held off for a little bit on doing this because...let's just say...I've learned some of these things the hard way.

 Here are some ideas for doing a Disney World with a group...

 When you're traveling with a lot of other families, you'll be dealing with many different ages, family sizes, interests and budgets.
 If you all want to stay at the same place, you'll need to pick a hotel that will work for everybody.

 Port Orleans Riverside accommodates up to 5 people per room and is moderately priced.
 This hotel is also one of the rare ones to have both a restaurant on site as well as a food court, giving you a couple of good dining options right at the hotel.

 The Cabins at Ft.
 Wilderness Resort are considered a moderate resort by Disney and accommodate up to 6 people.
 Each cabin has a full kitchen, patio, a grill and is about 500 square feet.

 There are lots and lots of group-friendly activities at Ft.
 Wilderness that include Mickey's Backyard BBQ, Hoop-Dee-Doo Revue, horseback rides, nightly sing-a-long marshmallow roast, bicycle rental, archery and a lot more.